chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/virtual-workspaces.md

 }
 ```

-If an extension works, but has limited functionality, it should explain the limitation to the user:
+If an 插件 works, but has limited functionality, it should explain the limitation to the user:

 ```json
 {